8dcc/discord-bot/README.md

 ## Todo
 - [ ] Bot needs to be on a channel to play music, if you use `n!play <song>` the bot will join, but you will need to type the command again for it to work.
 You can use `n!join` to make the bot join the channel before using `n!play`.
 - [X] Add a `n!help` command.
+- [ ] Wanna play blackjack with the bot.